Many rules about police behaviour are set down in codes of practice, and there are also laws about some of the things the police can and can't do.

 - they have reasonable grounds for believing that if they do not force entry it would hinder the search, or someone would be placed in danger.

-When can the police seize property
+When police can seize property

 Police should only seize goods if they have reasonable grounds for believing that: